 - Amla is best anti-ageing herb (vayastapna).

-- It improves vision power and good for overall health of eyes (chakshushya).
+- It improves vision and good for overall health of eyes (chakshushya).

-- It is useful to pacify all three dosha (sarvangdosha) in various disorders of body.
+- This herb is useful to pacify all three dosha (sarvangdosha) in various disorders of body.

 - It is very effective in various bleeding disorders (rakatpittaghna).